By Gabrielle Marceau

-The video is a decisively new direction for Charli XCX, it's completely stripped of the warm retro futurism of Superlove or the faux nostalgia of Doing It.
+The video is a decisively new direction for Charli XCX.
+It's completely stripped of the warm retro futurism of Superlove or the faux nostalgia of Doing It.
 Her look back then was culled from Tumblr and Rookie mag, it was an internet aesthetic firmly rooted in the textures of the real world.
-Vroom Vroom does not share the naive, pre-broadband look that enjoyed a brief zeitgeist in the art world - this is kitsch yes, but crystal clear, technologically sophisticated, precise, and although occasionally ironic, extremely self-serious.
+Nor does Vroom Vroom look like the naive, pre-broadband internet aesthetic that enjoyed a brief zeitgeist in the art world - this is kitsch yes, but crystal clear, technologically sophisticated, precise, and although occasionally ironic, extremely self-serious.

 Vroom Vroom makes me think of artist Jesse Kanda’s collaborations with Arca.
 Not because the two are similar but because they seem in fact diametrically opposed in visions of the future body.
 Both bodies are suspended in dark rooms, both dance to jerking rhythms, both deal in a bloodless sensuality.
 But Kanda’s bodies are a mess; shifting, strange, uncomfortable and defiantly, repulsively, alive.
 The bodies in Vroom Vroom are contained, super cute and freaky, supposedly whipped and creamy but more like slick and impenetrable.
 A can of something carbonated, but with the tab missing.

 "Are they doing it as a joke?" a friend asked while watching the backup dancers.
-Their moves are exaggerations of the current trend in popular dance, awkwardness.
+Their moves are an exaggeration of the current trend in pop music dance, awkwardness.
 Here, the silly choreography is executed with technical skill, athleticism and complete seriousness.
 Charli’s own dancing is clumsy and 80% ponytail.
 She’s gorgeous and her delivery is unmistakable but she’s pretty much out shined by her backup dancers, especially the left shark who can’t help but smile, a crack in the marble.
-SOPHIE's style is textureless, bloodless and perfectly executed; all this is a way to also say post body.
+SOPHIE's style is slick, bright, and perfectly executed; all this is a way to also say post-body.
 But bodies are the site of so many good things, largely because they are impermanent, liable to death and decay.
 Dancing feels good, so does driving fast, but do cyborgs dream of having fun?
 “All my life I’ve been waiting for a good time, a good time” Charli sings.
 Yeah me too, but I probably won’t find it here.